Rick Watts, Esq., PMP, PSEM

 − Counsel: Kramer DeBoer & Keane

-- Nature of Suit: Cloud platforms malfeasance, Breach of Contract
+− Nature of Suit: Injunction Violation, Breach of Contract

 − Jurisdiction: District Court of Douglas County, Nebraska